ucsb-csw8/m22-shereen/about.md

 ---

-## UCSB CSW 8 (Introduction to Computer Science) Online Syllabus - Spring 2022
+## UCSB CSW 8 (Introduction to Computer Science) Online Syllabus - Summer 2022

 Introduction to computer program development is for students with little to no programming experience.
 The course covers basic programming concepts, variables and expressions, data and control structures, algorithms, debugging, program design, testing, and documentation.
 Note: Programming is concepts + skill, and skill requires <span style="color:green">**practice**</span>.